 Forex Expo Dubai 2025 Nears Sell-Out As Global Brands Confirm Participation

-Dubai, UAE [29 July 2025] – The 8th edition of Forex Expo Dubai is nearing full capacity, with over 250 top-tier forex and fintech brands already confirmed to exhibit.
+Dubai, UAE, 30th July 2025, ZEX PR WIRE , The 8th edition of Forex Expo Dubai is nearing full capacity, with over 250 top-tier forex and fintech brands already confirmed to exhibit.
 Taking place on 6–7 October 2025 at the Dubai World Trade Centre , the expo has become the go-to meeting place for industry players aiming to scale their presence across the Middle East, Africa, and beyond - serving as a gateway to unmatched exposure, powerful networking, and direct access to thousands of traders, investors, and brokers from around the globe.

 From its debut in 2019 with just 50 exhibiting companies, Forex Expo Dubai has experienced phenomenal growth, transforming into one of the world's most influential forex & trading events .
 Today, it stands as one of the largest forex gatherings globally, offering brands the opportunity to drive real business outcomes through high-impact engagement and expanded visibility across priority trading markets worldwide.